Askadar/zn-design/README.md

 # zn-design

-Future design sheet and components library for major used view systems, currently only React.
+Future design sheet and components library for majorly used view systems, currently only React.

 ## Purpose and principles